Email : firstname.lastname@example.org, Mobile : +919825560186

 Buyers Credit Process flow:

-- Indian customer imports the goods either under DC / LC, DA / DP or Direct Documents.
+- Importer imports the goods either under DC / LC, DA / DP or Direct Documents.

-- Indian customer requests the Buyer’s Credit Consultant before the due date of the bill to avail buyers credit finance.
+- Importer requests the Buyer’s Credit Consultant before the due date of the bill to avail buyers credit.

 - Consultant approaches overseas bank for indicative pricing, which is further quoted to Importer.